genderkit/genderkit/_articles/phalloplasty.md

 - at least 12 months’ living continuously in a gender role that is congruent with the gender identity {% cite cr181 %}.

+If not funded by the NHS, the cost of a phalloplasty performed in the UK is approximately £40,000-£70,000.
+The exact cost will depends on exactly what surgery is required, and determining the best option for you will require a consultation with a surgeon.
+The only clinic currently performing phalloplasty in the UK is [St. Peter's Andrology Centre](https://www.andrology.co.uk/phalloplasty).

 ### References

 {% bibliography --cited %}